SauloCav/Software-Engineering/ImportantNotes.md

 - Change increases costs because it usually means that work must be redone.
 Approaches to cost reduction:
 1) Change prevention, includes activities capable of anticipating possible changes before any rework is necessary;
 2) Change tolerance, where the process is designed so that changes can be accommodated at relatively low cost.
+- Planning: Essential stage in the requirements management process.
+Determines the level of detail required in requirements management.
+- Change management: Decides whether the benefits of implementing new requirements justify the implementation costs.
+All proposed changes are handled formally.